Gene Krebs

 Eugene "Gene" Krebs was a member of the Ohio House of Representatives from 1993 to 2000.
 His district consisted of a portion of Butler County, Ohio.
 He was succeeded by Shawn Webster.
-Krebs was also County Commissioner of Pleble County, Ohio for four years.
+Krebs was also County Commissioner of Preble County, Ohio for four years.

 Krebs previously served as a collegiate fencing coach.
-For his dedication to the sport, the Gene Krebs Memorial Tournament was held in Krebs' honor at Miami University, his alma mater, on April 9, 2022.
-It is important to note that despite the "memorial" verbiage, Krebs is still a living person and was in attendance.
+For his dedication to the sport, the Gene Krebs Memorial Tournament was held in Krebs' honor at Miami University, on April 9, 2022, and again on April 1, 2023.
+Despite the "memorial" verbiage, Krebs is still a living person and was in attendance.